 Petrelli Previtera has a unique network of highly qualified specialists to provide you with the input you need to make the best decisions possible.
 We can work closely with certified public accountants who are familiar all divorce law affecting your financial situation.
 Certified financial planners and retirement evaluators will be able to examine your retirement assets and help you agree on terms that make the most sense.

-If you have questions about dividing your retirement accounts during divorce, feel free to contact Petrelli Previtera at 866-465-5395.
+If you have questions about dividing your retirement or investment accounts during divorce, feel free to contact Petrelli Previtera at 866-465-5395.